 Thanksgiving dinner is a meal typically filled with high-calorie flavorful recipes.
 If you are focused on eating a healthy diet, or on managing calories you may be wondering how to eat healthy on this holiday.
 But, you can choose to prepare Healthy Thanksgiving Recipes for your holiday meal.

 Take a look at these healthier options that you can use to swap out higher-calorie recipes and build your healthy holiday meal.

 Healthy Appetizer Plater

-Starting with a platter of healthy cut vegetables, fruit, cheese, olives starts your meal right.
+Starting with a platter of healthy-cut vegetables, fruit, hard cheese, crackers, and olives starts your meal right.
 Include a Greek Yogurt Dill Dip, a roasted pepper hummus dip, or a spicy cheese ball.

 Include whole wheat crackers, or toasted French bread.

 Prepare an eggplant caponata appetizer.
 It is a sweet and sour eggplant and olive relish to serve on toast with a sprinkle of cheese that your guests will love.

 Most meals will revolve around Thanksgiving Turkey.
 A full bird is probably required if you are cooking for a crowd.
 But, if you are only cooking for a few, then you might consider a Bone-In Oven-Baked Turkey Breast.

 This recipe will give you the same great flavor of a full bird, but with just the breast meat.
 A 9-pound breast will feed 5-6 people.
 Just be aware there won't be much leftover.

 For a larger crowd, consider a whole bird.
 Here is my simple recipe.